SanYattsu/Data_Science_Projects/Yandex_Courseworks/Borrowers_Reliability/README.md

 # Borrower Reliability Study

+## Task

+Find out whether the marital status and the number of children of the client affect the fact of repaying the loan on time.

 ## Project Description

 The customer is the credit department of the bank.
 The results of the study will be taken into account when building a credit scoring model - a special system that assesses the ability of a potential borrower to repay a loan to a bank.

 ## Data

 Input data from the bank - statistics on the solvency of customers.

 - children: number of children in the family